The goals of the

-Less Commonly Taught Languages (LCTL) Project sponsored by CARLA are to help advance the teaching and learning of LCTLs by:
+The goals of the Less Commonly Taught Languages (LCTL) Project sponsored by CARLA are to help advance the teaching and learning of LCTLs by:

-- assisting LCTL teachers in developing high-quality teaching material, and
+encouraging people to study LCTLs, assisting LCTL teachers in developing high-quality teaching material, and helping LCTL teachers cooperate and communicate.

-A searchable database of course offerings at colleges and universities, K-12 programs, distance education courses, study abroad programs, and summer language courses – includes contact information, levels, availability of courses, and much more.
+abroad programs, and summer language courses – includes contact information, proficiency levels, availability of courses, and much

 Developing Classroom Materials for Less Commonly Taught Languages